Silvestre08/AspNet/WebApi/WebApiFundamentals/CityInfo/README.md

 ## Validate input

-When using the ApiController attribute at controller level, asp.net returns error code 400 if validation fails.
+When using the _ApiController_ attribute at controller level, asp.net returns error code 400 if validation fails.
 Asp.net returns 400 if the request body is empty automatically.
-Other custom validations can be made with data annotations nd fluent validation.
+Other custom validations can be made with data annotations and fluent validation.
-Data annotations are attributes and asp.net provides attributes for very common validations, like email, phone, number ranges, required values, etc
+Data annotations are attributes and asp.net provides attributes for very common validations, like email, phone, number ranges, required values, etc.
 The use of data annotations is ok for simple use cases.
-For big applications Fluent validation must be considered, annotations mix rules with models, so no follow good separation of concerns.
+For big applications Fluent validation must be considered: annotations mix rules with models, so it does not follow the principle of a good separation of concerns.

 ## Updating a resource

 There are full updates or partial updates.
-Full updates are done with HTTP put and partical updates with the patch and json documents.
+Full updates are done with HTTP put and partial updates with HTTP Patch and json documents.
 Put means all fields of the objects will be updated, patch means we can send only the change set over the wire.
 The patch needs to contain the fields that need to be updated and its values.

 To check: json Patch (RFC 6902): describes a document structure for expressing a sequence of operations to apply to a json document.